USEPA/emf/EMF/deploy/doc/guides/sql_basics.md

 This syntax makes it easy to copy QA step queries between datasets.
 As long as the dataset has the same column names and types as used in the query (i.e. **region_cd**, **scc**, **poll**, and **ann_value**), this query can directly be reused.
 Datasets with the same dataset type (e.g., "Flat File 2010 Point" or "ORL Nonroad Inventory (ARINV)") will use the same column names and types.
 When switching between FF10 and ORL inventories, the names of columns will differ.
 For example, FF10 datasets have a **region_cd** column while ORL datasets have a **fips** column.

-### `$DATASET_TABLE["dataset name", 1] a` ###
+## `$DATASET_TABLE["dataset name", 1] a` ##

 The `$DATASET_TABLE["dataset name", 1] a` tag can be used to refer to a different dataset from a QA step query. `"dataset name"` is the name of the other dataset enclosed in double quotes.
 The default version of the dataset will be used in the query.
-For more information on dataset versions, see [Chapter 3.
-Datasets][] in the EMF User's Guide. `a` is a single character table alias that can be used throughout the query.
+For more information on dataset versions, see [Sec.
+3 - Datasets][] in the EMF User's Guide. `a` is a single character table alias that can be used throughout the query.

-[Chapter 3.
-Datasets]: https://www.cmascenter.org/emf/internal/guide.html#datasets_chapter target="_blank"
+[Sec.
+3 - Datasets]: https://www.cmascenter.org/cost/documentation/3.1/EMF%20User's%20Guide/#sec:datasets_chapter {target="_blank"}

 This syntax allows you to join datasets together for comparison or annotation purposes.
 For example, the following fictionalized query shows how an annual inventory (`$TABLE[1]`) could be joined with a corresponding monthly inventory named "jan_monthly_inventory" to produce a report with annual and monthly totals by pollutant.